AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 Cluster template is defined as a YAML file which describes cluster configuration.
 It is possible to pre-define replication groups, contexts, metadata, applications (with tokens), users and their roles and that configuration can be shared across teams.

 {% hint style="warn" %}
 Cluster template runs exactly once, on the first clean Axon Server start-up, if there is no previous cluster configuration defined.
-Therefore, cluster template WILL NOT override any exciting configuration, and its purpose is to be used during active development and to share cluster configuration across the developing team.
+Therefore, cluster template WILL NOT override any existing configuration, its purpose is to be used during active development and to share cluster configuration across the developing team.
 {% endhint %}

 {% hint style="warn" %}